robert-osborne/IdleIdler/README.md

         cp sample_config_no_modron.cfg local.cfg

 ### 4. Update local.cfg using the rest of these instructions

+### 5. Configure your highest click level or "click wall"

+Let your speed team run until it slows down because the click damage is no longer instantly killing the spawning monsters.
+That is your click wall.
+Pick the largest number that ends with a 30 or 80, that is your click target (you get more BPH by running to one of those levels)

+        [idler]
+        # set modron automation [Set Goal Area] to 336
+        modron_target = 326

 ### 5. Choose Reset Charge vs. Wait Recharge

-Reset Charge gives better BPH but is more unreliable and requires finicky Steam app setup.
-Wait Recharge is more reliable but the app spends a few minutes at the end of each cycle to recharge Briv.
+Reset Charge gives better BPH but is slightly more unreliable.
+Wait Recharge is more reliable but the app spends a few extra minutes at the end of each cycle to recharge Briv.

         [idler]
         briv_restart_charging = yes